wso2/carbon-kernel/docs/DeveloperTools/UsingAnnotationswithOSGiDeclarativeServices.md

 The available annotation classes are explained below (based on the OSGi compendium specification).

-* **Activate:** Identifies the annotated method as the activate method of a Service component.
+* **Activate:** Identifies the annotated method as the active method of a Service component.
 * **Component:** Identifies the annotated class as a Service component.
 * **ConfigurationPolicy:** Configuration policy for the component annotation.
 * **Deactivate:** Identifies the annotated method as the deactivate method of a Service component.